 As of 2018, Colorado uses an independent commission to draw congressional districts, and a similar independent commission to draw state legislative districts.

-1050 qualified applicants were randomly selected for each commission (Jan.
-18, 2021 for congressional districts, Jan.
-25, 2021 for state legislative districts); a panel of retired judges will then draw from this selection to create a pool of 150 nominees for each commission (Feb.
-1, 2021 for congressional districts, Feb.
-15, 2021 for state legislative districts).
-The judges’ panel randomly chooses 6 commissioners for each commission (Feb.
-1, 2021 for congressional districts, Feb.
-15, 2021 for state legislative districts).
-By Feb.
-16, 2021, the four legislative leaders each put forward further applicants; the judges’ panel then chooses the final 6 commissioners (Mar.
-1, 2021 for congressional districts, Mar.
-16, 2021 for state legislative districts).
+1050 qualified applicants were randomly selected for each commission (here are the lists for congressional districts and state legislative districts); a panel of retired judges then drew from this selection to create a pool of 150 nominees for each commission (here are the lists for congressional districts and state legislative districts).
+The judges’ panel then randomly chose 6 commissioners for each commission (congressional districts and state legislative districts).
+The four legislative leaders each put forward further applicants (congressional districts and state legislative districts); from the legislative leaders’ pools, the judges’ panel then chose the final 6 commissioners.